Cubie87/cubie87.github.io/posts/2023-frameworkLaptop/frameworkLaptop.md

 Note that TB Daisychaining has not been tested, ~~nor has using that downstream TB port as a display output.~~ Using the Downstream TB port as a display output does _not_ work.

+#### General USB 4 Thoughts

+USB 4 has a bunch of "optional" features from Thunderbolt that _can_ be implemented.
+I'm still unsure as to exactly which ones are implemented in the FW.

+Furthermore, I've found that the the left USB 4 port is able to output display on HDMI and DisplayPort on the WD19TB, but is unable to do Dual DisplayPort (DP + DP over USBC).
+Using the Thunderbolt Passthrough for DisplayPort also sometimes works, but sometimes doesn't, and when it does work, it causes the DP display (not type c) to flicker quite a lot.

+On the right USB 4 port, it's easily able to do Dual DIsplayPort (DP + DP over USBC) without issue.

 #### PCIe Passthrough

 Unfortunately, when testing with the Aorus Gaming Box (1070), the Framework laptop did not detect a new device being plugged in (no windows "new device sound"), and indeed did not charge from the Gaming Box either.
 Notable is a lack of drivers that I have installed for the gaming box (mixing AMD and NVidia probably isn't the best idea, and I don't intend to use it in this state anyway), so that may contribute to the non-functionality, but I would still expect that Windows detects the new device.